mrcodetastic/MBI5153-DMG1075-MatrixPanel-DMA/README.md

-## 78 x 78 pixel eWaste LED PWM Based Panel
+## Using a 78 x 78 pixel MBI5153 based PWM LED MatrixPanel with a ESP32-S2 or S3.
 ![image](https://github.com/mrcodetastic/ESP32S3-MBI5153-DMG1075-DMA/assets/12006953/55241e2b-edfa-4dc6-80c6-e6e21618c9ec)

 Uses PWM based chip that takes 16 bits sent in a series for every pixel in the relevant chain.